 Source: WCI Mandatory Reporting page, see pages 51 and 52 of the protocol

 In an effort to address global climate change brought about by greenhouse gas emissions, the Western Climate Initiative aims to develop and implement a market-based cap-and-trade system like that of the European Union Emission Trading Scheme.
 The program will cover nearly 90% of the region’s emissions from multiple sectors and will not only reduce greenhouse gas pollution but will also usher a low-carbon, clean energy economy and spur the growth of the green technology sector.
 The program will also reduce the region’s dependence on imported fuels.

-The Western Climate Initiative’s cap-and-trade program will cover carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6) emissions from electricity generation, industrial and commercial fossil fuel combustion, industrial process emissions, gas and diesel consumption for transportation, and residential fuel use.
+The Western Climate Initiative’s cap-and-trade program will cover carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3) emissions from electricity generation, industrial and commercial fossil fuel combustion, industrial process emissions, gas and diesel consumption for transportation, and residential fuel use.

 Under the program, companies and entities are required to submit the same number of emission allowances to the government as the emissions they had during that compliance period.
 Any company or entity that does not have sufficient emission allowances will incur a “penalty” of three allowances for each one they lack.
 The multi-sector cap-and-trade scheme has a three-year compliance period.

 Although companies and entities can purchase allowances at auction, buy and sell them on secondary markets, or bank them for future use, these allowances are not property rights but will only serve as permits authorizing them to emit a specified level of greenhouse gases.